adhambarakatco/E-Learning-Platform/README.md

 - **MongoDB** for flexible data storage.
 - **JWT and bcrypt** for secure authentication.
 - **Python** for building the recommendation engine.

----

-This README file is designed to clearly present the project’s purpose, features, technology stack, and installation process in a professional format, making it easy for other developers and users to understand and contribute.